 There are multiple ways for you to go windmill spotting in the Netherlands.
 There are numerous bus tours, but one of the loveliest ways is with a bicycle!
 The windmill mecca that is the Zaanstreek region passes a huge number of windmills and it takes about 3 hours.
 There is even a windmill museum!

-Do you know any fun or interesting facts about windmills that we’ve missed?
-Share them with us in the comments section below!
+Do you know any fun facts about windmills?
+Share them in the comments below!